gmyrland/capstone_project/README.md

 Deliverables are contained on numbered folders.
 The abstract briefly describes the research question and methods that are used.

+### 02_data_review
+The data review deliverable provides an overview of the data and the approach taken.

 ### doc
 Documentation related to the project, including any written instructions provided.